Ben Schrader Jr.

 Embed:

-While on the troop ship going over to Korea, the loud speaker system on the ship was only playing conversational language in Japanese, not in Korean.
-This showed the soldiers that no one had the opportunity to learn Korean before landing in this combat zone.
-While stationed in a war zone, the Army gave out 4 points for soldiers at the front lines, 3 for troops farther back, 2 for soldiers in Japan providing supplies, and 1 point for troops on the home front.
-Ben Schrader was earning 4 points a month, so he was able to rotate off the front lines after a year.
+Ben Schrader explains the army point system for duty.
+While he was stationed in a war zone, the army gave out four points for soldiers at the front lines, three for troops farther back, two for soldiers in Japan providing supplies, and one point for troops on the home front.
+He earned four points a month because he was in direct combat, so he was able to rotate off the front lines after a year.

 Share YouTube: